 And that’s why I’m writing this.
 Because that isn’t just how WordPress works.
 Your work doesn’t have to go unnoticed.
 It is worth reading.
 And there are many poets out there who would love to follow your site — but, in many cases, they haven’t been able to see it!

-That’s why this week’s resource will cover a few simple but powerful tips about publishing poetry on WordPress.
+That’s why this week’s resource will cover a few simple but powerful tips about how to publish poetry on WordPress.
 It’ll help you maintain a higher rank on the Reader, get more eyes on your work, increase your following, and share your poetry with a little bit more of the world.

 1. Don’t Use More Than Five Tags on Your Post